-• Cavern Development - During 2017, Keyera continued to make progress on its cavern development program, with the 14th cavern being put into service in the spring of 2017.
-As well, washing of the 15th cavern concluded in November 2017 and Keyera anticipates it will be available for use by mid-2018, subject to receipt of regulatory approvals.
-Washing of the 16th and 17th caverns continued throughout the year and Keyera anticipates they will be available for use in the second halves of 2019 and 2020 respectively, assuming washing continues as planned and regulatory approvals are received.
+Cavern Development - During 2019, Keyera continued to make progress on its cavern development program.
+Washing of the 16th cavern concluded in 2019 and Keyera anticipates that it will be in service within the first half of 2020.
+The 17th cavern continued washing through 2019 and Keyera anticipates it will be available for use in the first half of 2021.
+Keyera also drilled and started washing the 18th cavern in 2019 as well as sanctioned the development of the 19th cavern.
+It is expected that these will be in service in the third quarter 2022 and the fourth quarter 2023, respectively, assuming washing continues as planned and regulatory approvals are received.

-In Keyera's experience, it typically takes between two and a half and three years to drill, wash, test and bring a cavern into service.
+In Keyera's experience, it typically takes between two and a half and three years to drill, wash, test and bring a large cavern into service.
 Because of the phased approach to cavern development, Keyera has the flexibility to adjust the timing, scope and scale of development based on factors such as economic conditions, industry activity and demand for the services.

-- De-Ethanization The addition of the 30,000 Bbls/d de-ethanizer in 2015 allows Keyera to process ethane-rich streams of NGLs (referred to as C2+ mix) to create specification ethane and an NGL mix that can be fed into the fractionation facilities.
-The de-ethanizer is underpinned by a long term, fee-for-service agreement with a producer with production in the Deep Basin region. - Fractionation In the second quarter of 2016 construction was completed on a 35,000 Bbls/d fractionation expansion at KFS.
-The expansion increased the total gross fractionation capacity at KFS for NGL streams (referred to as C3+ mix) to 65,000 Bbls/d.
-In conjunction with this project, Keyera also added new product receipt facilities, operational storage and pipeline interconnections.
+- De-Ethanization Keyera's 30,000 Bbls/d de-ethanizer processes ethane-rich streams of NGLs (referred to as C2+ mix) to create specification ethane and an NGL mix that can be fed into the fractionation facilities.
+The de-ethanizer is underpinned by a long term, fee-for-service agreement with a producer with production in the Deep Basin region. - Fractionation The total gross fractionation capacity at KFS for NGL streams (referred to as C3+ mix) increased to 66,200 Bbls/d.